jkvanvig/simple-web-crawler/README.md

 ### Future improvements
-* Front end - the page styles could use some work, there's no validation of user input yet, and there may be a better front-end graph library to use for displaying very large graphs.
+* Front end - the page styles could use some work, there's no validation of user input yet, and there may be a better graph library to use for displaying very large graphs.
 * It would be helpful to add an option to allow the user to specify a maximum depth - i.e. for depth 2, "example.com/users" would be valid but "example.com/users/jared" would be ignored.